 The Mate is pretty small and has a replaceable CR1632 battery which (tile claim) should last for a year.
 The design is pretty simple with rounded edges and a white front with a tile button on and a grey rear with a speaker and battery compartment.
 It also has a decent size hole so you can attach it to your keys, bag, cat, dog, bike (or whatever you like!)

-Tile Mate (2020) Bluetooth Item Finder, 1 Pack, White.
-60m finding range, 1 year replaceable battery, works with Alexa…
+Tile Mate (2020) Bluetooth item locator 1 pack, white.
+60 m range, 1 year swappable battery life, works with Alexa and…

 Make sure this fitsby entering your model number.